Euzebiusz Huchracki

 Euzebiusz Huchracki, OFM, (October 15, 1885 – May 6, 1942) was a Polish Franciscan friar and superior of the monastery in Miejska Górka.
-Shortly after the Nazi invasion of Poland he was arrested by the Gestapo, imprisoned at several places of detention, and lastly deported to the Dachau concentration camp, and murdered.
+Shortly after the Nazi invasion of Poland he was arrested by the Gestapo, imprisoned at several places of detention, and lastly deported to the Dachau concentration camp, where he was murdered.

-Huchracki is currently one of the 122 Polish martyrs of the Second World War who are included in the beatification process initiated in 1994, whose first beatification session was held in Warsaw in 2003.
+Huchracki is currently one of the 122 Polish martyrs of the Second World War who are included in the beatification process initiated in 1994, whose first session was held in Warsaw in 2003.